PluribusDigital/open-fda/README.md

 ## Technical Solution

-We used STSI’s [hello]( https://github.com/STSILABS/hello) project as a starting point framework.
-We added python ETL scripts to build maps between data elements.
+We used STSI’s [hello]( https://github.com/STSILABS/hello) project, a kind of boilerplate app we use for prototyping.
+We added on python ETL scripts to build maps between data elements, and other technical elements as neccessary.

 The below diagram provides an overview of the major parts of the application.
 Starting bottom-left:
 * Import external data via batch processes – simple processes done in Ruby, and complex transformations done in Python scripts.
 * Store data using PostgreSQL tables managed by Rails/ActiveRecord migrations.
 * Serve backend API and frontend assets via Ruby on Rails application
     * _Calls to api.fda.gov are cached in an hstore (key/value) field, minimizing processing delays and reducing load on the API_
+    * _Other screen-scraped or imported data (drug shortages, etc.) are also stored in the same style hstore field_
 * Provide a rich client experience, built on AngularJS along with D3js directives for visualizations
-* Cover modules with unit tests, and provide integration testing around key interfaces (browser, internal RxExplore API, consumed APIs). _See [testing strategy](/doc/testing.md)._
+* Cover modules with unit tests, and provide integration testing around key interfaces (browser, internal RxExplore API, consumed APIs).
+    * _See [testing strategy](/doc/testing.md) for more detail._

 ![Solution Overview](/doc/solution/application_overview.png?raw=true)